sipraspolaki/AutomationPractice/Readme.md

 This repository contains sample projects demonstrating automated testing using **Selenium** for UI automation and **Rest Assured** for API testing.
 Each project includes example test cases to help you get started with automation frameworks in Java.

+This project uses **Strategy Design Pattern** for Selenium WebDriver initiation for use-cases like local execution, headless execution, containerize execution using docker and different browser types like Chrome, Firefox.

 ---

 ## Pre-requisites